-Adopted 10/07: Spokane, WA - to a fabulous family who has also adopted 3 cats from us in the past: Jack, Jill, and Jasper!
+Adopted 10/07: Spokane, WA - to a fabulous family who has also adopted 4 cats from us in the past: Jack, Jill, Indy and Jasper!
+Now relocated to MO, we miss you!

 11/07, excerpts from followups: